Dr. Jamie Livingston

 - B.A.
 (Psychology) University of Prince Edward Island, 1998

-Dr. Livingston is a criminologist who studies and teaches about issues of social inclusion and social justice for people with mental illnesses, with an emphasis on those who are involved with the criminal justice and legal systems.
-He employs quantitiative, qualitative, and mixed method research approaches, and has specialized skills in systematic review methods and applied social research.
-The substantive areas of his research program focus on stigma, service improvements, and innovations in forensic mental health.
+Dr. Livingston is a criminologist who studies and teaches about issues of social inclusion and social justice for people with mental health and substance use issues, with an emphasis on those who are involved with the criminal justice and legal systems.

 Mental health/illness and the legal/criminal justice systems; Mental health-related stigma; Forensic mental health; Compulsory mental health treatment; Criminal justice diversion; Labeling theory; Social justice and inclusion for people with mental illnesses; Risk and recovery

 Recent Projects and Grants